-Here's a look at the day's top streaming options, focusing on players rostered in fewer than 50 percent of ESPN leagues.
+Here's a look at the top options, focusing on players rostered in fewer than 50% of ESPN leagues.

 Projected game scores

 Catcher -- Francisco Mejia (S), 9%, San Diego Padres vs. Boston Red Sox (RHP Nathan Eovaldi): Eovaldi's return to the starting rotation earlier this week didn't go so well.
 He lasted just two innings and surrendered five runs on three hits and three walks.
 Then again, Eovaldi didn't fare so well in the bullpen, either, holding a 5.40 ERA over 11 appearances.
 Needless to say, Mejia, who sports a .333/.379/.573 triple slash since the break, finds himself in a very enticing matchup on Saturday.

 First Base -- Ryan McMahon (L), 28%, Colorado Rockies at St. Louis Cardinals (RHP Dakota Hudson): We prefer using Rockies hitters at Coors, but McMahon deserves a look regardless.
 He's batting .300/.402/.578 over the past month and offers eligibility at first, second and third base.
 Meanwhile, lefty batters have given Hudson fits all season (.373 wOBA allowed).

 Second Base -- Nick Solak (R), 1%, Texas Rangers at Chicago White Sox (RHP Ivan Nova): The Rangers purchased Solak's contract this week after he hit a combined .291/.363/.536 with 27 homers in 114 games between the Rays' and Rangers' Triple-A affiliates.
 The rookie has hit safely in each of his first four games, including three extra-base hits.
 Solak should continue to see regular playing time and carries nice upside against Nova, who is always around the plate, sometimes to his detriment.